 Dram shop regulations differ from state to state; however, they are not to be confused with “social host liability” legislation.

-When a person distributes alcohol at a private house, such as an apartment, they are liable as a social host.
+When people distribute alcohol at a private house, such as an apartment, they are liable as social hosts.
 In most circumstances, the host is not accountable for any harm caused by intoxicated guests.

 Dram shop regulations in California are simple: you cannot sue a dram shop for damage caused by a drunk person.
 As a result, if you’re hurt in a bar brawl, you might not be able to sue the California business for compensation.